panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 }
 ```

 `useState()` is called at the first line of `Bulbs` function (don't think about hook's parameters and returned value for now).
-It's important that calling the hook at the top of the component makes it a *stateful functional component*.
+It's important that calling the hook inside the component makes it a *stateful functional component*.

 Having the state enabled, the next step is to initialize it.